p4zaa/GraphBook-Finder/README.md

 ## Live Site Demo

 The live demo version of the application can be accessed [here](https://chaloklum-books.glitch.me). </br>
-> The demo website might take time to start the project server. </br>
+> Due to inactive projects go to sleep and wake up on request.
+The demo website might take a little time to start the project. </br>
 <img src='img/SCR-25660430-mtvo.png' width='50%'>

 ## Tools and Frameworks